DocsJSONSelective disclosure

 Cryptographic solutions offer an alternative to these approaches by solving the selective disclosure problem directly at the core data model layer, providing a simpler and more flexible method of preserving user privacy.

-There are a variety of ways that cryptography can be used to achieve selective disclosure or data minimisation, but perhaps the most popular approach is using a branch of cryptography often known as Zero-Knowledge Proofs, or ZKPs.
+There are a variety of ways that cryptography can be used to achieve selective disclosure or data minimization, but perhaps the most popular approach is using a branch of cryptography often known as Zero-Knowledge Proofs, or ZKPs.
 The emergent feature of this technology is that a prover can prove knowledge of some data without exposing any additional data.
 Zero-knowledge proofs can be achieved in a flexible manner with verifiable credentials using multi-message digital signatures such as the BBS signature suite.

 Traditional digital signatures